Robins Kaplan LLP Appoints Scott Gautier Co-Chair of National Restructuring and Business Bankruptcy Group

 MINNEAPOLIS, MN—July 12, 2016—Robins Kaplan LLP® announced today that Scott Gautier has been named national co-chair of the firm’s Restructuring and Business Bankruptcy Group.
-Gautier joins current practice co-chairs Howard Weg and H. Jeffrey Schwartz in this role.
+Gautier joins current practice co-chair Howard Weg in this role.

 “Scott’s appointment to national co-chair of the Restructuring and Business Bankruptcy Group follows the firm’s growth in this practice area and continues our commitment to elevating into the firm’s leadership rising partners who have produced significant results and demonstrated value for our clients,” said Michael Geibelson, managing partner of Robins Kaplan’s California offices.